 Among the guard force, Christine Nekesa Mutoro was awarded for her diligence.
 Edina Orina, the Head of Human Resources at Securex Agencies (K) Ltd, noted that clients in all her assignments were always hesitant to let her go during her transfers because of how well she worked and for her dedication to work.
 She received a smart TV and a voucher.
 She stated that she did not expect it but promised to continue working hard and encouraged others to do the same.

 Paul Mwangi, a Security Officer was also awarded for thwarting an armed robbery incident at a residence in Muthaiga.
-During the incident, he was tied up by armed robbers but fortunately he freed himself and kicked one of the robbers before jumping over the fence and screamed for help.
+During the incident, he was tied up by armed robbers but fortunately, he freed himself and kicked one of the robbers before jumping over the fence and screamed for help.
 A guard from the neighbouring premises heard him and activated an alarm, prompting the robbers to run away.
 After receiving his award, he thanked Securex for the award and urged other employees to work hard and be diligent as someone is always watching.

 The final awardee of the day was Patrick Tonui.
 He led a team of five men working during night shift at a building in the CBD during a fire incident and they managed to put it out before the fire brigade could arrive at the scene.
-They acted swiftly to evacuate people using the fire safety precautions that is taught when they are training for the job.
+They acted swiftly to evacuate people using the fire safety precautions that are taught when they are training for the job.

 “I’m so happy to win the award,” he stated.
 “I am so happy to have been recognized.
 I would like to take this opportunity to encourage the rest of my colleagues to work hard to win the same.”
-Patrick got a smart TV, subwoofer and a DVD player.
+Patrick got a smart TV, a subwoofer and a DVD player.

-In his address the Securex CEO Tony Sahni said thet he was proud of all those who received an award.
+In his address, Securex CEO Tony Sahni said that he was proud of all those who received an award.
 He was keen to recognize the efforts depicted by everyone in the year, despite the hardships brought about by the pandemic.
 “2020 has been a rather tough year.
 Just when the year was gaining momentum, we found ourselves living through a pandemic.
 However, your dedication, support and endurance has made us prevail through this difficult year and that’s something I am grateful for” he said.